-National MP Hamish Walker admits leaking Covid patients' details
+National MP Hamish Walker, former party president Michelle Boag admit leaking Covid patients' details

 - Explained: Why NZ is seeing more Covid-19 cases - NZ Herald

-"The information that I received was not password protected by the Government.
+"The information that I received was not password-protected by the Government.
 It was not stored on a secure system where authorised people needed to log on.
 There was no redaction to protect patient details, and no confidentiality statement on the document.

-"By exposing a significant privacy issue I hope the Government will improve its protocols and get its safeguards right," he said.
+"By exposing a significant privacy issue I hope the Government will improve its protocols and get its safeguards right."

-"I made serious allegations against the Government's Covid-19 response and passed on this information to prove those allegations."

-Muller said he had asked Walker to cooperate fully with Heron's inquiry.
+Muller said he had asked Walker to co-operate fully with Heron's inquiry.

 "I have expressed to Hamish my view that forwarding on this information was an error of judgment.